JueXiuHuang/Text-Label-System/Readme.md

 `file` folder is under `Server` folder.
 This folder contains the documents that you want to label.
 If you have a new document, just put it into this folder.

 ## Label Tree
+![](https://i.imgur.com/7LZE61p.png)
 Label Tree is a tree like text file which describe your label architecture.
-![](https://i.imgur.com/7LZE61p.png)
 For each label, you should put a * icon infront of it, and system will give this label a specific color to help you identify it.
-For each label, you can define its sub-label.
+For each label, you can define its sub-labels.
 You can also sort these labels into several category to help you find them.

 ## Label System browser